DuFanYin/assignment/personal.md

 microservice version the performance dropped significantly I assume coming from container overhead

-both server and microservice version will send entire json from backend, using a 4th service to create database, batching storing and write into db will be much faster in response time
+both server and microservice version will send entire json from backend, using a 4th service to create database and volume, batching storing and write into db will be much faster in response time

+also server implementation is extremely simple, for expansion would let python server spin up multiple order book instances and have a sender to send data depending on time frame and other parameters.

 for other minor tasks such as test/ci/cd, for the purpose of this assignment I focused on more architecture related parts, with enough time I can definitely do all of them